-In this exclusive Bloomberg BNA special report, an expert panel makes predictions and analyzes policy implications
+In this exclusive Bloomberg Tax special report, an expert panel makes predictions and analyzes policy implications

 about the high court oral arguments in Comptroller v.
 Wynne.